Take Breaks From Technology, Cut Down On Stress

 Take a minute.
 Calculate the amount of time you spend ‘tuning in’ on a typical day.
 Objects of your calculations should include use of your cell phone, landline, computer, television, radio, all techno gadgets and the many activities therein….emailing, texting, tweeting, checking websites, gaming, returning calls, listening to the news.

-Now.
-Please: over calculate your techno activity in one day, don’t under calculate.
+Over calculate your techno activity in one day, don’t under calculate.
 Under calculating is cheating.

 This is a huge stress bubble!
 You probably don’t view it as a stress bubble, because it’s so entertaining to be tuned in, turned on, stimulated, challenged, wowed, charged up, grossed out, scared, thrilled, terrified and amazed… via all things technological.